Disciplina Tour

-The Disciplina Tour is the ongoing fifth concert tour by Argentine singer Lali.
-The tour saw multiple songs performed for the first time live, including those from her fourth studio album, Libra (2020) and songs belonging to her yet-to-be-announced forthcoming fifth studio album such as "Disciplina", "Diva" and "N5".
-It began on 23 June 2022 and it has already travelled across Latin America, Europe and Asia.
+The Disciplina Tour was the fifth concert tour by Argentine singer Lali.
+The tour saw multiple songs performed for the first time live, including those from her fourth studio album, Libra (2020) and songs belonging to her fifth studio album, Lali (2023), such as "Disciplina", "Diva" and "N5".
+It began on 23 June 2022 and it travelled across Latin America, Europe and Asia, concluding on 8 April 2023.

 In March 2023, Lali became the first Argentine woman to ever sold out the fifty-thousand-seat José Amalfitani Stadium with the Disciplina Tour.
 The show was broadcast live on the TV special Disciplina Tour Live from Buenos Aires on Star+ and Disney+.

 Background

 The Disciplina Tour marks Lali's comeback to performing live after closing her Brava Tour in Washington, D.C. back in November 2019.
 In 2020, Lali released her fourth studio album, Libra.
 Although intentions for touring were expressed, a proper tour could not be planned due to COVID-19 restrictions.
-On early 2022, after over a year without releasing new music, Lali released three singles consecutively: "Disciplina", "Diva" and "Como Tú", and confirmed that she would tour sometime that year, adding to an increasing anticipation for her new tour.
+In early 2022, after over a year without releasing new music, Lali released three singles consecutively: "Disciplina", "Diva" and "Como Tú", and confirmed that she would tour sometime that year, adding to an increasing anticipation for her new tour.
 On 4 April 2022, Lali finally announced the first date of the Disciplina Tour, which would take place on 23 June 2022 at the Luna Park Arena in Buenos Aires.
 The show sold out in less than three hours, forcing a new date to be added for the following day.
 When that show also sold out within hours, Lali announced a new date in the city, though this time the show would take place in a bigger venue, the Buenos Aires's Movistar Arena, which also sold out immediately.
 On 22 May 2022, the singer announced the first Argentine dates for the tour, which included stops in Mendoza, Mar del Plata, La Plata, Córdoba, and Rosario, among others.